justincbagley/piranha/README.md

 ## LICENSE

-All code within **PIrANHA v0.2-alpha.1b** repository is available "AS IS" under a generous 3-Clause BSD license.
+All code within **PIrANHA v0.2-alpha.1b** repository is available "AS IS" under a 3-Clause BSD license.
 See the [LICENSE](LICENSE) file for more information.

 ## CITATION